Secondary Education Programmes

 The environment

-We will consider the current challenges faced by the awa and its environs, and introduce contemporary and customary kaitiaki practices (such as iwi-collaborative translocations, raahui and legal personhood) while looking at the taonga in the Museum and the koorero they carry.
+We will consider some challenges faced by our awa and its environs, and introduce contemporary and customary kaitiaki practices in relation to these taonga.

 Ngaa koorero